Accenture/AutoFixture.XUnit2.AutoMock/README.md

 	public string Surname { get; set; }
 }
 ```
 You can see than only `Substitute` property has been explicitly marked as `virtual`.
 In such situation *the compiler* will mark other properties as `virtual` and `sealed`.
-And finnaly *AutoFixture* will assinge `null` value to those properties when option `IgnoreVirtualMembers` will be set to `true`.
+And finally *AutoFixture* will assign `null` value to those properties when option `IgnoreVirtualMembers` will be set to `true`.

 ```csharp
 [Theory]